cangulo-nugets/cangulo.changelog.github.io/docs/2-implementation.md

 :::info Interactive Diagram 😁
-Click on the next diagram classes and interfaces to open its definition
+All diagrams have links to the classes and interfaces code, just click on them!
 :::

 ```mermaid